Online Navigation Planning for Long-term Autonomous Operation of Underwater Gliders: DISCUSSION

-We highlight the following challenges and areas for future work.
-We aim to generalise our method to also consider the optimisation of energy use, which is feasible with the adopted formulations.
+We aim to generalise our method to also consider the optimisation of energy use, which is a feasible extension of the proposed formulation.
 As the duration and energy use objectives conflict, a multi-objective approach~\cite{roijers_surveymultiobjective_2013} is required.
+This would allow the selection of more energy-intensive controls during periods with strong currents in order to make sufficient progress towards the scientific objectives.
 Extending the method to incorporate constraints and guarantees, such as staying within a specified survey area or avoiding certain areas (e.g., shipping lanes) would broaden the applicability of the method.
-The problem may also be framed as a POMDP~\cite{sunbergOnline2018} in order to maintain beliefs about the nature of forecast errors, which requires accurate in-situ current measurements.
+The problem may also be framed as a POMDP~\cite{sunbergOnline2018} in order to maintain beliefs about the nature of forecast errors, which would require in-situ current measurements.

 Replacing or augmenting the simulator with a learned model, which has proven successful with a variety of planning and reinforcement learning approaches~\cite{hafner2019learning,schrittwieser2020mastering}, may speed up execution and thus enable planning over a longer horizon.
 As shown by our simulator evaluation, further improvements in accuracy are possible.
-Fitting simulator behaviours using different vehicles and deployment environments is a significant challenge due to distribution shifts.
-Further developments to the planner can include the aggregation of continuous actions for root-parallel MCTS~\cite{xiao2025gaussian}, improving the exploration strategy~\cite{painter2023monte}, and contextually deciding which actions should be prioritised.
+However, fitting simulator behaviours using different vehicles and deployment environments is a significant challenge due to distribution shifts.
+Further developments to the planner can include the aggregation of continuous actions for root-parallel MCTS~\cite{xiao2025gaussian}, improving the exploration strategy~\cite{painter2023monte}, and contextually deciding which actions to prioritise.

-Evaluating glider navigation planning algorithms in the field is inherently challenging given the long transect traversals and, consequently, the low number of samples obtained.
+Evaluating glider navigation planning algorithms in the field is inherently challenging given the long traversals and, consequently, the low number of transects.
 If resources permit, running algorithms on gliders deployed side-by-side in a paired experimental design would reduce variability and temporal dependencies compared to the alternative-control design we adopted.
-However, replaying on-field conditions in suitably calibrated simulators, as performed in our evaluation, is ultimately necessary for statistically robust findings.
+Regardless, replaying on-field conditions in suitably calibrated simulators, as performed in our evaluation, is ultimately necessary for statistically robust findings.